Sir Gawain and the Carle of Carlisle: Plot

 (This plot summary is based upon the tail-rhyme version of the story found in National Library of Wales, Porkington MS 10.)

 King Arthur is in Cardiff with all his noblemen, looking forward to some fine hunting.
 The deer in the forest are fat and ready to unleash the dogs at.
 And so, as in the broadly contemporary Middle English story The Awntyrs off Arthure, the tale begins with the king and all his retinue riding out into the forest to hunt.
 Unlike the Awntyrs off Arthure, however, the scene is not Inglewood Forest; although curiously, it soon will be.

-Deer are slaughtered in their hundreds and Sir Gawain is soon riding with Sir Kay and Bishop Baldwin (these three figure in another late-14th-century Middle English Arthurian poem set, like the Awntyrs off Arthure, in Inglewood Forest: The Avowyng of Arthur, in which Sir Gawain undergoes a vigil at the haunted Tarn Wathenene).
+Deer are slaughtered in their hundreds and Sir Gawain is soon riding with Sir Kay and Bishop Baldwin (these three figure in another late-14th-century Middle English Arthurian poem set, like the Awntyrs off Arthure, in Inglewood Forest: The Avowyng of Arthur, in which Sir Gawain undergoes a vigil at the haunt]ed Tarn Wathenene).
 They are riding after a very fit deer that leads them tirelessly through the forests around Cardiff, over moors and by late afternoon, rather strangely, through a mist and into Inglewood Forest.
 As daylight begins to fail and the weather closes in, the three of them arrive at the gates of a castle belonging to the Carle of Carlisle.

 Inglewood forest, near Carlisle, on the English borders with Scotland, lies about three hundred miles from Cardiff.
 This may possibly be a confusion on the part of the anonymous author of this tale.
 A principal city called Carduel is, after all, mentioned by Robert de Boron in his Arthurian tale of Perceval (the Didot Perceval) and by Paien de Maisières in his early-13th-century Arthurian poem La Mule sans frein, The Mule Without a Bridle.
 Perhaps Cardiff and Carlisle have become conflated.
 Fionn mac Cumhail, however, in the legends and tales of ancient Ireland, which have many similarities with the very earliest (8th–12th century) Welsh fragments of stories of Arthur, is often beset by distortions in space and time and is often led by a deer towards a magical encounter with the Sidhe, the fairy folk, the inhabitants of the Otherworld, and it is certainly something of this sort that these two Arthurian knights and a bishop now experience.

 Bishop Baldwin knows this habitation.
 The Carle of Carlisle has the custom of killing all those who spend the night in his castle.
 But it is raining, the wind is picking up and the brash Sir Kay has already rejected Sir Gawain's suggestion that they spend the night in the forest.
 He knocks on the gate with such force that the knocker nearly falls off and following an ominous warning by the gatekeeper, they are allowed entry.